 There is more and more evidence that they are killing us.

-When choosing a home, school or day care, aim for locations as far from the freeway as possible.
-Avoid sites within 500 feet — where California air quality regulators warn against building — or even 1,000 feet.
+When choosing a home, school or daycare, aim for locations as far from the freeway as possible.
+Avoid sites within 500 feet — where California air quality regulators warn against the building — or even 1,000 feet.
 That’s where traffic pollution is generally highest, along with rates of asthma, cancer, heart attacks, strokes, reduced lung function, pre-term births and a growing list of other health problems.

 It’s especially unhealthful to live near freeways and roads frequented by diesel trucks, which spew many times more harmful gases and particles than cars.
 Diesel particulate matter, carcinogen-laden soot that deposits deep in the lungs, is responsible for the bulk of the cancer risk from air pollution and more than 1,000 early deaths a year in California.

 Meanwhile, TreeHugger Katherine just reported on a new study that links air pollution to birth defects.